Why you must replace your timing belt on schedule

 Avoid getting ripped off when you replace your timing belt

-Unscrupulous shops double dip on the flat rate labor charges.
+Unscrupulous shops double-dip on the flat rate labor charges.
 For example, they’ll charge you 3.9-hrs. to replace the timing belt, camshaft and crankshaft seals, oil pump seal and timing belt tensioner.
 But they’ll charge you an additional 3.0-hrs. to replace the water pump.
 As you can see above, if you replace the water pump when you’re doing the timing belt, the extra labor is only 0.7 hrs.
 The 3.0 -hr labor time is for replacing the water pump as a standalone repair, without a timing belt replacement.
 In another example, a shop may charge you 4.6-hrs. to replace the timing belt, seals, and water pump, but charge additional labor to replace the serpentine drive belts.
 But they have to remove and replace those belts as part of the labor to do the timing belt.
 If those serpentine drive belts are worn and you authorize the shop to replace them, you should be charged for the parts, but you shouldn’t be charged extra labor.

 How can you tell what’s covered?
 Simple.
 Ask the shop to show you the flat rate guide.
 Here’s an example.
 The timing belt job for this Subaru shows the labor for the base timing belt job at 2.3-hrs.
 Then it lists the additional items as “combinations.”
-That’s the extra labor required to replace those components if you replace them at the same times as the timing belt.
+That’s the extra labor required to replace those components if you replace them at the same time as the timing belt.

 Where’s the best place for a timing belt replacement?

-Replacing a timing belt is labor intensive, so you may be tempted to avoid the dealer due to their higher hourly labor rate.
+Replacing a timing belt is labor-intensive, so you may be tempted to avoid the dealer due to their higher hourly labor rate.
 However, installing a timing belt requires scrupulous attention to detail and engine-specific proper tools.
 If the technician isn’t familiar with the design of your engine, they can install the belt improperly, causing poor performance or damage.
 This is one of the few maintenance repairs where it may be in your best interests to use the dealer service department.
 Or, find an independent shop that specializes in your car make.
 Simply ask the shop how often they work on your car brand and how many times they’ve done a timing belt job on that particular engine.
 If they don’t routinely work on that brand, ask them for a recommendation of a shop that does.

 ©, 2016 Rick Muscoplat